 Neenah man gets new lease on life after trial heart procedure

 NEENAH, Wis.
-(WBAY) - A Neenah man, who’s lived with chest pain for years caused by heart disease, now has a new lease on life.
+(WBAY) - A Neenah man who’s lived with chest pain for years caused by heart disease now has a new lease on life.

-Aa a musician, a horn instructor, and the founder of “Horns a Plenty Christmas” -- Donald Krause understands the importance of being first chair.
+As a musician, a horn instructor, and the founder of “Horns a Plenty Christmas,” Donald Krause understands the importance of being first chair.
 And now, at 81 years old, “I’m patient one.
 I’m patient number one and that’s all I am,” says Krause.

-After suffering with chest pain for years, caused by Chronic Myocardial Ischemia or CMI, Krause became the first patient in the country to undergo a clinical trial, to deal with the pain, at UW Health in Madison.
+After suffering with chest pain for years, caused by Chronic Myocardial Ischemia (CMI), Krause became the first patient in the country to undergo a clinical trial to deal with the pain at U.W.
+Health in Madison.

 “To be able to continue my life, to be able to better my life, to be able to get away from the chest pain in my body, it’s going to be worth it,” says Krause.

-Dr. Amish Raval, (ah-mish rah-vul (rhymes with grovel)) an interventional cardiologist at UW Health and associate professor of medicine at the UW School of Medicine and Public Health, is leading the clinical trial.
+Dr. Amish Raval, an interventional cardiologist at U.W.
+Health and associate professor of medicine at the U.W.
+School of Medicine and Public Health, is leading the clinical trial.

 With the help of a team, bone marrow cells were collected from Krause’s hip, put into a centrifuge and separated.
 Then, those cell were injected into ten different places of Krause’s heart.